Real Estate LLC Guide: Benefits and Drawbacks

 LLCs can take out loans like an individual investor.
 Depending on the down payment, property performance, and creditworthiness of the LLC, banks will determine the amount of credit they can extend.

 Banks can offer non-recourse loans for companies with a good credit history.
 A non-recourse loan is not personally guaranteed by LLC members.
+That limits your personal exposure to liabilities.
+LLCs can also use one property to secure a loan for a second property.

 Another investment strategy is to purchase an existing real estate holding with good credit history to secure more competitive offers.